 - Should a business get decentralized?
 The blockchain makes a decentralized business model possible.
-A token makes a decentralized business model possible, but a centralized business can also benefit from tokenisation.
+A token makes a decentralized business model possible, but a centralized business can also benefit from tokenization.

-Once the key questions get answered, the type of token should be chosen considering business goals within tokenisation.
+Once the key questions get answered, the type of token should be chosen considering business goals within tokenization.
 There are three main types of tokens and a hybrid one:

 - Payment Tokens: these are synonymous with cryptocurrencies, intended as a means of payment for acquiring goods or services or as a means of money or value transfer.

 - Utility Tokens: these are intended to be the only way to provide digital access to applications or services built on top of a blockchain-based infrastructure.